 Galvanized pipe corrosion:

 - Causes low water pressure

 Some areas of pipe in the home may have more corrosion than others, causing un-even water pressure.
 The corrosion can release iron and cause discoloration of the water, staining sinks brown.
 Eventually, galvanized pipe will rust through and leak.
-If you have galvanized steel pipe in your home, it is likely that it is reaching the end of its life expectancy.
+If you have galvanized steel pipe in your home, it is likely that is reaching the end of its life expectancy.
 Replacing it with copper or PEX might be a consideration if you are experiencing low water pressure, rust, or leaks in your piping.